Cocking, West Sussex: Transport

+Amenities

 The remaining village pub, formerly The Blue Bell, became a restaurant with accommodation called The Bluebell Inn, and stands on the corner of Bell Lane.
+The restaurant subsequently closed, but then reopened in 2025 after villagers raised £30,000 to re-establish it as The Blue Bell.
+It hosts the village shop part-time.

+Milestone Garage in the centre of the village has vehicle repair and test centre facilities along with used car sales.

 Cocking is on the South Downs Way long-distance footpath.